Introduction

 - Dense tree cover reducing daylight

-The result?
-Kitchens feel dark, low, and visually compressed.
+The result: kitchens feel dark, low, and visually compressed.

-- Remove soffits to raise cabinet height
+- Remove soffits (when feasible) to raise cabinet height

 - Replace fluorescent boxes with LED recessed lighting

-- Add dimmable task & ambient lighting
+- Add dimmable task + ambient lighting layers

-- Install under-cabinet LED strips
+- Install under-cabinet LED strips for shadow-free prep zones

 2. Outdated Cabinets & Poor Storage Layout

-Common in 1980s–2000s homes in Cochran’s Crossing, Indian Springs & Harper’s Landing.
+Very common in 1980s–2000s homes in Cochran’s Crossing, Indian Springs, and Harper’s Landing.

 Typical issues include: